Capital gains tax explained Capital gains tax and property

 If you have let part or all of your home, when you sell it, a proportion of any gain will relate to the letting and could be taxable.

-However, provided the home genuinely has been your main home at some time, you can as usual claim tax relief for the last three years of ownership.
+However, provided the home genuinely has been your main home at some time, you can claim tax relief for the time it was your main residence, plus the last 18 months of ownership.

-You may also be able to reduce the capital gains tax by claiming letting relief – this deduction will be the lower of the gain related to the letting, the amount of private residence relief you are getting or £40,000.
+You may also be able to reduce the capital gains tax due by claiming letting relief.
+This deduction will be the lower of the gain related to the letting, the amount of private residence relief you are getting or £40,000.
+It's important to note that you can't claim private residence relief and letting relief for the same period, so if you are letting the property out when you come to sell, the last 18 months qualify for PRR rather than letting relief.

 See HMRC helpsheet HS283 Private residence relief available from the HMRC website.